TheComputerM/crux-raf/slides.md

 layout: quote
 ---

-# "We're going to write so much software, you're going to be tired of all the software.
-You'll say 'please no stop it's too much software we can't take it anymore'"
+# "work hard bro one day you got 7* coder codechef, international grandmaster on codeforces your cp skill beat Sundar Pichai and you become next CEO in google"

-Soumitra Shewale, Dev Secretary
+Karthik Prakash, Dev Secretary

 ---
 layout: section
 ---

-# How do I join CRUX?
+## How do I join CRUX?
 CRUx holds inductions every semester to recruit new members.

 ## CRUX CC